erroronline1/qualitymanagement/assistant/core/readme.md

 `core.fn.insert.icon(icon, addclass, id, attributes)` returns an inline svg according to the declared properties within contained asset-object. addclass, id, and attributes are optional

-`core.fn.setting.setup()` returns the content of the settings to display within the popup modal. all the other setting methods are for this primarily but
+`core.fn.setting.setup()` returns the content of the settings to display within the popup. all the other setting methods are for this primarily but

 `core.fn.setting.switch(name)` toggles a setting to true in terms of off/false by default

+`core.fn.setting.localStorage.api()` returns whether localstorage is available not cookies to be used

+`core.fn.setting.localStorage.remainingSpace()` returns the amount of remaining bytes for storing settings or whatever

-`core.fn.setting.set(name, value)` stores data in localstorage or cookie. in the latter case for about one year
+`core.fn.setting.set(name, value, errormsg)` stores data in localstorage or cookie. in the latter case for about one year, errormsg is optional and customizable for the usecase in case storage limit is exceeded

 `core.fn.setting.get(name)` returns the value of localstorage.item or cookie *name* or false